merginit/merginit.com/src/lib/blog/posts/28072025-the-unseen-threat-how-social-media-fuels-a-scammers-paradise.md

 ---
 title: "The Unseen Threat: How Social Media Fuels a Scammer's Paradise"
-description: "A deep dive into the rising tide of online fraud originating from social media platforms and what can be done to combat it."
+description: 'A deep dive into the rising tide of online fraud originating from social media platforms and what can be done to combat it.'
-date: "2025-07-28"
+date: '2025-07-28'
 categories:
   - cybersecurity
   - opinion
 published: true
-author: "Jonas Fröller"
+author: 'Jonas Fröller'
-readingTime: "4 min"
+readingTime: '4 min'
-tags: ["online fraud", "social media", "Meta", "cybersecurity", "financial crime"]
+tags: ['online fraud', 'social media', 'Meta', 'cybersecurity', 'financial crime']
 ---

 <script>